Add or Edit an Organization User

 • Claimant — Used in Reef Claims (previously known as Class Action) Projects on a Reef Express system; not intended for use in eDiscovery.

-• Change Password (applies to Standard Authentication only) — Enables you to change the password for an existing User (Organization User or System User).
+• Change Password — Enables you to change the password for an existing Organization or System User.
 The current password policy details are displayed for you.

 • First Name (required) – The first name of the User.
 There are no naming restrictions for this option or the last name.